A Team Effort to Save Catherine

 “Caring and compassionate people at Children’s National Hospital who made sure I had a warm blanket on overnight stays, always asked how our son was doing and taught me to knit to help me keep busy while Catherine received treatment,” says Sue.
 “I felt supported in every way.”

-Catherine is now 21 years old and a healthy college sophomore.
+Catherine is now 21 years old and a healthy junior in college.
 She loves photography and is a natural leader.
 She inspires others with her story and raise money for pediatric cancer research.
 “I credit Catherine’s team for giving her the opportunity to be so successful in life,” Sue says.